Tu-104: How a New Aircraft Lifted the Soviet Union into the Jet Age

 The Tu-104 became an intermediate link in the development of Soviet jet passenger aviation — it was followed by more advanced and safer airliners.
 The first was the Tu-124 (1958–1965), designed for short-haul flights.
 It was smaller in size, more reliable and used a new generation of turbojet engines, which made it more economical and convenient to operate compared to its predecessor.

-Earlier, www1.ru reported that the legendary MiG-15Rbis reconnaissance aircraft has been restored to life in the Kaluga region.
+Earlier, www1.ru reported that the legendary MiG-15Rbis reconnaissance aircraft was restored to life in the Kaluga region.

 Read more materials: